 God tells us that He loves us and that we can have eternal life if we will believe that Jesus died for our sins and returned to life.
 True belief is evidenced in a willingness to let God take control of our lives.
 One who does not believe and is unwilling to be obedient – or to pursue holiness – does not truly know God.
 They are not going to heaven.
 They are going to spend eternity in punishment.
 That is the consequence of a life of ongoing rejection of a holy God.
 God has not changed His character.
 That has been the message since Adam was disobedient.
 If you are interested in exploring what it means to become a believer in Jesus Christ, please visit “Searching For God.“

-How can God's outlook change so drastically from the Old to the New Testament?
+How can God’s view change so much from the Old to the New Testament?